Paris Travel Guide

 Address: 6 Place du Parvis de Notre-Dame Paris

-Admission: Daily, 8am to 6.45pm (7.15pmp on Saturday and Sunday)
+Admission: Free.
+Daily, 8am to 6.45pm (closes 7.15pm on Saturday and Sunday).

 Telephone: (01) 4234 5610

-Notre-Dame looms large over the Place de Parvis, on the Isle de la Cité, and as the most enduring symbol of Paris is an alluring tourist attraction.
-Built between 1163 and 1345 the Cathedral is considered one of the of the world's Gothic masterpieces.
-The massive interior can seat 6,000 and it is dominated by three spectacular and enormous rose windows and a vast 7,800-pipe organ.
+Notre-Dame looms large over the Place de Paris, on the Isle de la Cité, and as the most enduring symbol of Paris is an alluring tourist attraction.
+Built between 1163 and 1345 the cathedral is considered one of the world's Gothic masterpieces.
+The massive interior can seat 6,000 people and it is dominated by three spectacular and enormous rose windows and a vast 7,800-pipe organ.
 The 387-step climb to the top of the towers is worth the effort for the panoramic view of the city and the close-up views of the famous gargoyles.
-The tower also holds the great bell that was rung by Quasimodo, the fictional hunchback.
-Opposite the north door is a museum that displays the Cathedral's history, while under the square in front of the Cathedral is the crypt that houses Notre-Dame's archaeological museum.
+The tower also holds the great bell that was rung by Quasimodo, the fictional hunchback in the novel by Victor Hugo.<br /><br /> Opposite the north door is a museum that displays the cathedral's history, while under the square in front of the cathedral is the crypt that houses Notre-Dame's archaeological museum.
+The church has no real gift shop, but votive candles are available at points in the cathedral in return for a donation.<br /><br /> For a special experience, visit Notre-Dame on a Sunday morning when many of Paris's museums are closed and services are being held, but be respectful of worshippers, especially when taking photos.
+Another really special time to visit Notre Dame is on summer evenings for the Night Show, an operatic performance projected on a 100-metre tulle screen hanging in the nave.
+The performances are held nightly in July and August.<br /><br />

 Louvre

 One of the world's great art museums, this vast edifice houses an extraordinary collection of paintings, sculptures and antiquities from all over the world.
-The Louvre was opened to the public in 1793, soon after the Revolution, to display the spectacular treasures looted from the royal palaces.
-The best-known attraction is Leonardo da Vinci's enigmatic Mona Lisa, which is protected by bullet-proof glass within its own room.
-The permanent collections are divided into Egyptian, Greek, Roman and Asian antiquities, painting, drawings, sculpture and objects d'art.
-Don't even attempt to see it all in one day.
+The permanent collections are divided into Egyptian, Greek, Roman and Asian antiquities, painting, drawings, sculptures and objects d'art.<br /><br /> The Louvre was opened to the public in 1793, soon after the Revolution, to display the spectacular treasures looted from the royal palaces.
+The best-known attractions in the Louvre are Leonardo da Vinci's enigmatic Mona Lisa, which is protected by bullet-proof glass within its own room; and the ancient Venus de Milo.
+While the Venus de Milo is one of the highlights of a visit to the Louvre, the Mona Lisa can be a disappointment because people usually imagine it is much bigger than it is - and it is usually surrounded by a crowd.
+With more than 35,000 works on display, don't even attempt to see it all in one day.
+The building itself is a work of art and the ceilings, floors and staircases will enthral visitors.<br /><br />

 Pompidou Centre